QuinnContaldi/ChapterOne/README.md

 ### 3. Concrete Reload Strategies

 The **reload mechanism** varies between guns.
 By implementing `IReload`, we create specific reload strategies that can be reused for multiple guns.
+Now we can begin to see how this strategy will function
 #### Kinetic Reload

 ```csharp